A comprehensive clean bulk meal plan (guide to clean bulking)

 Sometimes we may prefer to eat other foods compared to the examples mentioned above, we are vegan or don’t have them at hand.
 Our other options are incomplete protein sources.
 These are foods that do not contain all 9 essential amino acids needed for muscle growth but rather a few of them.
 Examples include legumes such has lentils.
 Beans like black beans and kidney beans and even wholewheat rice and pasta.

 As these foods are not complete sources of protein they must be combined with another protein source to make up all 9 amino acids.
-For example this could be wholewheat bread and beans.
+For example, this could be wholewheat bread and beans.
 Or brown rice with black beans.
-Once combined and both foods together make up all 9 essential amino acids, they are just as useful as complete protein sources.
+Once combined both foods make up all 9 essential amino acids, they are just as useful as complete protein sources.
 So you decide which one you want to consume!

 What is the best protein to consume for lean bulking?

 Well there is no “best” protein source as such but there are protein sources that may make it that little bit easier to achieve our goal of increased muscle mass.
 As we know we need to be in a calorie surplus to build new muscle tissue once past the beginner stage it can make sense to consume “higher calorie protein sources” to reach our daily calorie target.
 If we take chicken which contains 106kcal and 24g of protein and striploin steak which contains 201kcal and 21.6g of protein.
 We see the striploin steak contains more calories and about the same amount of protein.
-When we are struggling to consume enough calories we can eat higher calorie foods to hit our calorie target and place ourselves in a surplus.
-This includes higher calorie protein sources.
+When we are struggling to consume enough calories we can eat higher-calorie foods to hit our calorie target and place ourselves in a surplus.
+This includes higher-calorie protein sources.

-Bulking Basics: Track your weight to gain more weight!
+3. Bulking Basics: Track your weight to gain more weight!

 Just like while dieting, we want to track our weight while lean bulking to monitor changes in body weight and adjust accordingly.
 We want to see a slight increase in body weight each week.
 Before we can do that accurately, we need to find our maintenance calories.
 If your unsure on how to do that check out my last article where I explain how to do so https://www.theavgguysnutritionandexerciseguide.org/nutrition/best-weight-loss-tips/ .
 Once we know our maintenance calories we will look to gain weight each week.
 A part of this will be muscle if we are training right and with a resistance training program tailored for muscle building.
 A little bit of of weight gain will be fat.
 We want to keep fat gain to a minimum as it is not a desirable outcome..who ever has said “I want to be more jacked but fatter”.
 No one!